Rules & Regulations

-- Order of performance for the Preliminary and Final rounds will be finalised no later than two weeks before the published dates and will be sent out via email to the Applicant only.
+- Order of performance for the Preliminary and Final rounds will be finalised no later than two weeks before the published dates and will be sent out via email only to the correspondence email submitted.

 - Requests to alternate order of performance will not be entertained.

 - Participants must be ready and willing to perform earlier or later than their scheduled time due to any cancellations and unforeseen schedule changes.